 Sustainable yield also remains a key investment theme, with an emphasis on sustainability in those markets, credit or equity, where payout ratios are stretched.
 The House View remains overweight in income-producing assets such as high yield bonds and emerging market debt.
-We expect only modest returns from government bonds in 2017 due to relative valuations and significant upward pressure on headline inflation from commodity prices and, in some cases, wages growth.
+We expect only modest returns from government bonds in 2017.
+This is due to relative valuations and significant upward pressure on headline inflation from commodity prices and, in some cases, wages growth.

 Where foresight meets conviction